pieroproietti/penguins-wardrobe/README.md

 ## analizing a theme

-A theme consists of a simple folder under addons, called with the name of vendor (in the example: blissos), that includes:
+A theme consists of a simple folder under addons, called with the name of
+vendor (in the example: educanandos), that includes:

 ```
 educaandos/